Granville (Qld)

 Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect the region.
-Notable ones are Mary Harbour Development, Energy Storage Industries' Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified eight projects that could impact this region.
+Key projects include Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.